CyberSift/Onboarding/docs/anomalies.md

 | Anomaly Name | Description
 | - | - |
 | <a id="AbnormalLogin"></a> **AbnormalLogin** | Detects if a subject user account has logged into the target computer in the past 7 days
+| <a id="AbnormalProcess"></a> **AbnormalProcess** | Detects if a process has been launched which has not been seen before.
+Works using Windows Sysmon (any event with an "Image" entry such as DNS, Network, file creation events, etc).
 | <a id="AbnormalService"></a> **AbnormalService** | Detects if a subject user account has logged into a domain service which they never have used before.
 Works using Windows event "audit success" (ID: 4769).
 | <a id="AbnormalServiceTime"></a> **AbnormalServiceTime** | Detects if a subject user account has logged into a domain service at a time which is significantly different from what is usual for that user.
 Works using Windows event "audit success" (ID: 4769).
 | <a id="AbnormalServiceSet"></a> **AbnormalServiceSet** | Detects if a user account has accessed an unusual "Service Set" within one login session.
 A "Service Set" is a list of unique Windows Domain services (e.g. kerberos services) that a user typically accesses.
 Works using Windows event "audit success" (ID: 4769).